-- Beautiful -- Large color seed packet of the popular culinary herb Sage (Salvia officinalis); This hardy shrub-like perennial is a staple for a classic herb garden.
+- Beautiful - Large color seed packet of the popular culinary herb Sage (Salvia Officinalis); This hardy shrub-like perennial is a staple for a classic herb garden.
 There are many culinary uses for the flavorful dusty green leaves.
 Beautiful pink and white flowers in early spring.
-Minimum of 400 mg per packet.
+Minimum of 400 mg per packet (148 seeds).

-- Always Have Savory Sage on Hand - Fresh Sage is an essential ingredient for meat dishes like salmon, chicken, turkey, sausage, and steak.
+- Savory Sage On Hand - Fresh Sage is an essential ingredient for meat dishes like salmon, chicken, turkey, sausage, and steak.
 It also gives a fresh savory flavor to butternut squash, soups, bean dishes, Sage pesto, and cornbread dressing.
-Fresh Sage has a rich savory taste and smell that will make your food taste gourmet.
+Fresh Sage has a rich savory taste and smell that will make your food taste gourmet

 - White, Blue & Culinary Sages - Culinary sage is a treasured herb, used for flavoring sausages, vegetables, and dressing for Thanksgiving.
 White sage is a unique herb used in smudging for traditional ceremonial uses and can be brewed into a medicinal tea.
 Victoria Blue is also called mealycup sage and is a native perennial wildflower.

 - Fragrant Plants - All three varieties of sage attract bees, hummingbirds, and other friendly pollinators to the garden.
 The strong scent of white sage makes it a very popular herb to burn as incense with leaves bound together in a stick.